wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

 ### selectedSkillsRemoved(func)

 This event is triggered when the selected skills removed.

 #### Input parameters
 - func - it’s a handler function for the event, input parameters of the function is *args

+---

+### onUserPrefsChanged(func)

+This event is triggered when some user's preferences (userPrefs entity) chanched.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is *args